Stability-AI/stability-blender-addon/Usage.md

 Sometimes it can be useful to get a quick render from a vantage point to see how Stable Diffusion will process a view.
 Click the 'Render (Viewport) button to render the contents of the current viewport.
 Note that your current viewport shading mode will apply - make sure you are in 'Material Preview' or 'Render' view, or you will get a bunch of grey objects!

-From here, try changing the prompt, adding multiple prompts, playing with the DreamStudio options, or the Blender render settings, and see what happens!
-You can set the 'Init Source' property in the 'Render Options' panel to 'Rendered Video Frames' to use a folder of video frames, as well.
-All parameters can also be automated - try changing the prompt strength over time to get some neat effects.

 ### Generating from a Render

 To generate from an image rendered in Blender, open the Render Options panel by clicking the arrow next to the title.
 Then, change the Init Source to 'Texture'.
 You can choose any texture in your project as the init image, but for this you'll want to select 'Render Result'.
 Press F12 or Render -> Render Image in the top bar, to render your scene, then press `Dream (Texture)` in the DreamStudio UI.
 You should see your scene processed by Stable Diffusion!

-# TODO add a GIF

 ### Generating from an Animation

 One of the coolest features of the addon is the ability to render out animations.
 Hover over any parameter in the UI and press I to insert a keyframe for it, at your current frame in Blender - then, open the Render Options panel by clicking the arrow next to the title.
 Change the Init Source to 'Animation'.
 Then, render out your video as a series of stills in a directory; finally, select that directory as the `Frame Directory` in the addon window, under Render Options, and press `Dream (Animate)`.
 You should see the addon generate a new frame in the output folder, with each parameter at its interpolated value for each frame.
 Press 'Show Folder' to open the folder with your generated frames.

-# TODO add a picture of the animation

 ## Using the Image Editor Mode